ACH2024/ACH/README.md

 # ACH: Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning

-This repository is the official implementation of [ACH: Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning].
+This repository is the official implementation of ACH: Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning.

 ## Requirements